nadav96/rocketsam/readme.md

 buildDir: $/.build
 # the common dir path. use '$' to indicate the workspace path
 commonDir: $/app/common
+# The resource folder path. use '$' to indicate the workspace path
+resourcesDir: $/app/resources
 # the bucket name which will be used to store the functions code (during deploy). must exist beforehand (rocketsam init has the option to create a new bucket)
 storageBucketName: SampleBucket
 # the stack name used in AWS Cloud Formation